 Sterne Digital Library is a project funded by the UK’s Arts and Humanities Research Council.
 It explores eighteenth-century afterlives and early adaptations of Laurence Sterne’s fiction through digitising rare items collected by J.C.T.
 Oates, now held by Cambridge University Library.

 A major output of the project is the open-access Laurence Sterne and Sterneana database, hosted by Cambridge Digital Library, which is the first digital edition of Sterne’s works and Sterneana.
-It is currently available as a website in development.
-When it is complete it will be a searchable research tool for helping understand the relationships between classic literary works and fan fiction and the role of creative adaptation across different media.
+It is a searchable research tool for helping understand the relationships between classic literary works and fan fiction and the role of creative adaptation across different media.

 Meet the Team